amyhupe/amyhupe.co.uk/src/articles/2019-03-02-the-myth-that-design-systems-solve-easy-problems.md

 By saying “Design systems solve the easy problems, so teams can focus on fixing the hard ones”, it suggests that design system problems are solely the responsibility of a design system team.

-But contribution and participation from the wider community is integral to a system’s success – a good design system needs to fairly represent the people it serves.
+But contribution and participation from the wider community is integral to a system’s success.
+A good design system needs to fairly represent the people it serves.

-That means sharing responsibility for creating, maintaining and evolving the components and patterns it contains.
+That means sharing responsibility for creating, maintaining and evolving the components and patterns provided.

-Put simply, you'll only make a design system that works for the whole community, if the whole community takes part.
+Put simply, you'll only end up with a design system that works for the whole community, if the whole community helps to build it.

 ## A design system is not just a set of patterns